mcaine/pointer/README.md

 `curl -X POST "localhost:8080/update?chance=10&margin=-11&votes=-290&isForecast=false"`

 `chance` param is from 0 to 100 and is the chance of trumo winning.
-0 is a Biden certainty, 100 is a certain win for trumo.
+0 is a Biden certainty, 100 is a certain win for the other guy.

 `margin` param is from -12 (12 pt swing to D) to +12 (12 pt swing to R)

-`votes` is from 270 to 540 (if you mean Trumop) or in the range -540 to -270 (if you mean Biden)
+`votes` is from 270 to 540 (if you mean Trump) or in the range -540 to -270 (if you mean Biden)

 `isForecast` is true or false, not required and will default to true if not present